naturalis/windows-openstack-imaging/README.md

 ### Add volume

 To add an extra volume to the instance, create a volume in the webinterface, attach it and give it a name like /dev/vdc.
-Next, in the instance run the following PowerShell script:

-    AddVolume.ps1
+Another volume must be named /dev/vdd, and so on.
+In disk management you initialize and format the new volume.